ThinkDeepTech/thinkdeep/README.md

 ### The Front-end

 #### Lit
 [Lit](https://lit.dev) has multiple benefits.
-First, it's familiar to me which is significant.
-However, it's also incredibly fast and light-weight.
-When benchmarked against React it renders 30% faster for a large number of DOM nodes.
-Lit came about as a result of the Polymer project at Google which had the goal of reducing use of javascript frameworks focused on creating custom elements.
-Those frameworks are essentially needed because the browser doesn't perform its job well enough.
-It's ideal to move the custom component concept into the browser itself instead of relying on frameworks.
-Frameworks introduce additional layers which increase execution time and likelihood of dependency conflict.
-They prevent reuse of custom components from one framework to the next making it difficult to migrate to a different framework as well as requiring recreation of components that may already be available publicly (i.e, on GitHub).
-With increasing custom elements support in numerous popular browsers those frameworks are no longer needed though they're still extremely popular.
-It's notable that wide-spread use of frameworks means many developers are familiar with them and, therefore, it may be difficult to find developers who know, i.e, Lit because it's newer.
-However, that may change.
-All of this is to say, Lit was also chosen because it continues that goal of using the platform resulting in performance gains and increasing compatibility with the current javascript ecosystem.
+First, it's familiar to me, which is significant.
+However, It's also incredibly fast and light-weight.
+When benchmarked against React, it [performs quite a bit better](https://javascript.plainenglish.io/javascript-frameworks-performance-comparison-2020-cd881ac21fce).
+Lit came about as a result of the desire to use the browsers support for the web components standard to create framework agnostic components.
+Frameworks such as React and Angular are essentially needed because the browser doesn't perform its job well enough.
+It's ideal to move the custom component concept into the browser itself instead of relying on a framework for that functionality because frameworks introduce additional layers which increase execution time and likelihood of dependency conflict.
+They prevent reuse of custom components from one framework to the next making it difficult to migrate to a different framework as well as requiring recreation of components that may already be available to another framework.
+With [increasing web components support](https://developer.mozilla.org/en-US/docs/Web/Web_Components) in numerous popular browsers such as Chrome, Firefox and Safari those frameworks are soon to be obsolete despite the fact that they are still extremely popular.

 #### Rollup
 Building the application is done using rollup because it has a clean, concise syntax.
-WebPack is extremely customizable but it's more confusing to maintain.
-Right now, builds aren't doing anything complex so this fits my use case.
+WebPack is extremely customizable, but more confusing to maintain.

 #### Testing
 Mocha and chai are used for front-end testing along with [open-wc testing helpers](https://open-wc.org/docs/testing/helpers/) and